(Judith) Rebecca Leshinsky

 About

-School of Property, Construction and Project Management, RMIT University.
+School of Property, Construction and Project Management, RMIT University

-Rebecca's approach in challenging times:
+In challenging times:

 • Think global.
 Understand local.